go-analyze/charts/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: bug
+type: Bug
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+Describe what the expected behavior is, and what is actually happening.

 **Reproduction Chart Code**
 Provide executable Go code to produce the chart which demonstrates the issue.

 **Screenshots**
-Attach chart PNG.
+Attach example chart PNG.